 The catfish are kept alive up until the minute they are processed.
 The entire processing procedure in completed in less than 30 minutes.
 The fish are cleaned, processed, and placed on ice or frozen to temperatures of 40° F below zero.
 Frozen farm-raised catfish are individually quick-frozen (IQF), a method which preserves the taste and quality of the fish.

 The TCI-Certified Processing Plants have a combined processing capability of more than 10 million pounds of U.S. Farm-Raised Catfish per week, every week of the year.
 This ensures a steady supply of catfish at an affordable price.
-These plants are regularly inspected by the U.S. Department of Commerce (USDC) and are certified by the USDC as a “Sanitarily Inspected Fish Establishment.”
-Recently, voluntary Hazard Analysis Critical Control Point (HACCP) guidelines have been set by the FDA which have been adapted by all TCI-affiliated catfish processors.
+These plants are continuously inspected and approved by the USDA Food Safety and Inspection Service, making U.S. Farm-Raised Catfish the nation’s first and only seafood product to meet these strict standards and requirements for food safety and hazard controls.

 U.S. Farm-Raised Catfish is available in any of these general forms:

-Steaks (cross-section cuts from larger dressed fish, fresh or frozen)
+Cross-section cuts from larger dressed fish, fresh or frozen

-Fillets (boned sides of the fish, cut lengthwise away from the backbone, fresh or frozen)
+boned sides of the fish, cut lengthwise away from the backbone, fresh or frozen

-Regular and shank fillets (regular fillets have the belly section attached, shank fillets have the belly section removed, fresh or frozen)
+regular fillets have the belly section attached, shank fillets have the belly section removed, fresh or frozen

-Nuggets (boneless pieces cut from the belly section of the fillet, fresh or frozen)
+boneless pieces cut from the belly section of the fillet, fresh or frozen

-Strips and fingers (smaller pieces of fish cut from fillets, fresh or frozen)
+smaller pieces of fish cut from fillets, fresh or frozen

 U.S. Farm-Raised Catfish may come in a variety of prepared forms including: